opencv/opencv/modules/contrib/doc/retina/index.rst

    Then, take a HDR image using bracketing with your camera and generate an OpenEXR image and then process it using the demo.

-   Typical use, supposing that you have the OpenEXR image *memorial.exr* (present in the samples/cpp/ folder)
+   Typical use, supposing that you have the OpenEXR image such as *memorial.exr* (present in the samples/cpp/ folder)

-   **OpenCVReleaseFolder/bin/OpenEXRimages_HighDynamicRange_Retina_toneMapping memorial.exr**
+   **OpenCVReleaseFolder/bin/OpenEXRimages_HighDynamicRange_Retina_toneMapping memorial.exr [optionnal: 'fast']**

       Note that some sliders are made available to allow you to play with luminance compression.

+      If not using the 'fast' option, then, tone mapping is performed using the full retina model [Benoit2010]_.
+It includes spectral whitening that allows luminance energy to be reduced.
+When using the 'fast' option, then, a simpler method is used, it is an adaptation of the algorithm presented in [Meylan2007]_.
+This method gives also good results and is faster to process but it sometimes requires some more parameters adjustement.

 Methods description